agilbert1412/HanabiStrategy/All Strategies - Raw.md

  - When you just received a Scream Discard
  - When in the endgame

-Example of zero-value clues: Regiving a known information, stamping on a finesse, etc
+Example of zero-value clues: Regiving a known information, stomping on a finesse, etc